-Students may transfer up to 20 percent of the graduate credit hours required for their program (for the M.S. in accounting, this applies only to courses in Stage Two and is limited to six hours).
+Students may petition to transfer up to 6 hours of graduate credit into their program.
 Coursework must be from an accredited institution, with a grade of B or better, and appropriate to the student's program.
 Also, the coursework must have been taken within seven years of completion of all requirements for the Bloch School degree.
 Credit must not be more than seven years old at the time of graduation.
 Evaluation of transfer credit is done by faculty and requires documentation provided by the student.

 Course Repeat Policy

 Whenever students repeat a graduate-credit course, they must submit a course repeat form to the Bloch School Student Services Office or the MBA Programs Office no later than the fourth week of the term.
 Students seeking graduate degrees are limited to repeating no more than 20 percent of the credits applicable toward a graduate degree.
 If approved by the school or department or Interdisciplinary Ph.D. supervisory committee, students may repeat a course once to improve their GPA or satisfy the program requirements.
 The second grade received will be used to calculate the GPA that will be used in satisfying degree requirements.